signalfx/integrations/collectd-kong/README.md

 # ![](./img/integrations_kong.png) Kong

-Metadata associated with the Kong plugin for collectd can be found [here](https://github.com/signalfx/integrations/tree/master/collectd-kong).
+Metadata associated with the Kong plugin for collectd can be found <a target="_blank" href="https://github.com/signalfx/integrations/tree/master/collectd-kong">here</a>.

-The relevant code for the integration can be found [here](https://github.com/signalfx/collectd-kong) and for its Kong plugin dependency [here](https://github.com/signalfx/kong-plugin-signalfx).
+The relevant code for the integration can be found <a target="_blank" href="https://github.com/signalfx/collectd-kong">here</a> and for its Kong plugin dependency <a target="_blank" href="https://github.com/signalfx/kong-plugin-signalfx">here</a>.

 - [Description](#description)
 - [Features](#features)